 Synopsis for La Traviata

-A party is taking place at the home of Violetta Valéry, a beautiful Parisian demimondaine.
-Gastone arrives and presents his friend, Alfredo Germont, telling Violetta that Alfredo has long been a silent admirer and had even called daily during her illness to ask about her.
-Baron Douphol, one of Violetta’s “protectors,” is angered by the conversation and refuses to propose a toast when invited to by Gastone.
-Alfredo then accepts the invitation and sings an impassioned tribute to beauty and love.
+A party is taking place at the home of Violetta Valéry, the most famous courtesan in all of Paris.
+Gastone arrives and presents his friend, Alfredo Germont, telling Violetta that Alfredo has long been a silent admirer, calling every day during her illness to ask about her.
+Violetta’s lover Baron Douphol is angered by the conversation and refuses to propose a toast when invited to by Gastone.
+Alfredo accepts the invitation and sings an impassioned tribute to beauty and love.
 Later, as the others go to another room to dance, Violetta is overcome by a fainting spell.
 Alfredo stays behind and confesses that he has been in love with her for a year.
-Violetta offers him friendship instead of love and gives him a flower, bidding him return when it has withered.
+Violetta tells him his love won’t last but gives him a flower, bidding him return when it has withered.
 Alfredo joyously accepts and bids her goodnight.
-When her guests have gone, Violetta thoughtfully muses on Alfredo’s proffered love, but finally returns to her true character and declares that she must remain forever free to pass from pleasure to pleasure.
+When her guests have gone, Violetta imagines Alfredo’s proffered love—the one forbidden thing for any courtesan—but finally rejects love, declaring that she must remain forever free to pass from pleasure to pleasure.

-Violetta is living with Alfredo in the country, having abandoned her life of ease and luxury in Paris.
+Scene 1: Violetta is living with Alfredo in the country, having abandoned her life as the most desired woman in Paris.
 Annina, Violetta’s maid and confidante, enters and tells Alfredo she has been sent to arrange the sale of Violetta’s property, which must be sold to pay their debts.
-Alfredo suddenly understands the sacrifices that Violetta has made in order to live with him and leaves for Paris, determined not to be shamed by her sacrifice.
-Violetta receives an unexpected visitor, Giorgio Germont, Alfredo’s father, who declares that Alfredo is ruining himself to keep her as his mistress.
-When Germont comments on the luxury of the country retreat, Violetta shows him the papers that have been prepared for the sale of all her possessions.
-He asks her to give up Alfredo, explaining that by continuing the liaison, Alfredo is endangering the impending marriage of his younger sister.
-Germont’s insistence finally convinces Violetta, who agrees to leave Alfredo forever.
-She is preparing a letter as Alfredo returns.
-Germont has gone out into the garden.
-Alfredo, not realizing his father has already arrived, explains that Germont has written him a severe letter but that he feels sure he will approve of Violetta as soon as he sees her.
+Alfredo suddenly understands the sacrifices that Violetta has made in order to live with him and leaves for Paris, determined not to be shamed by her monetary support.
+Violetta receives an unexpected visitor, Giorgio Germont.
+When Germont comments on the luxury of the country retreat, Violetta shows him the papers that have been prepared for the sale of her possessions.
+He asks her to give up Alfredo, explaining that their relationship is endangering the impending marriage of Alfredo’s younger sister.
+Germont reminds Violetta that their bond is not blessed by the church, nor would produce a legitimate family and in fact, would ruin any social standing Alfredo’s middle-class family has.
+Germont finally convinces Violetta, who agrees to leave Alfredo forever, and is writing to Alfredo as he returns.
+Alfredo, not realizing his father has already arrived, explains that Germont has written him a severe letter but he feels sure his father will approve of Violetta as soon as he sees her.
 Pretending to leave so as not to be present during the meeting of father and son, Violetta goes out.
-A messenger returns with her letter of farewell.
+A messenger returns with Violetta’s letter of farewell.
 Alfredo is stricken with grief at the loss of Violetta, and when his father tries to persuade him to return to his family, Alfredo refuses.
-Finding an invitation that Flora had sent Violetta, he resolves to go to Flora’s in the hope of finding Violetta.
+Finding an invitation that Flora had sent Violetta, Alfredo’s worst nightmare that Violetta would go back to the Baron has come true.

-Alfredo arrives at Flora’s house as the guests are beginning to gamble.
-Then Violetta arrives, escorted by Baron Douphol.
-Alfredo is incredibly lucky at cards and explains that he who is unlucky in love is lucky at cards.
+Scene 2: Flora and her lover, the Marquis, are throwing a party full of naughty entertainment for the most important aristocracy in Paris.
+Alfredo arrives as the guests are beginning to gamble, followed by Violetta, escorted by Baron Douphol.
+Alfredo, victorious in gambling explains that he who is unlucky in love is lucky at cards.
 The Baron, incensed at Alfredo’s insolence, challenges him to play.
 Alfredo accepts and beats the Baron repeatedly at high stakes.
-When all the others go to dinner, Violetta remains behind to entreat Alfredo to leave, lest the Baron challenge him to a duel.
+When all the others go to dinner, Violetta remains behind to entreat Alfredo to leave lest the Baron challenge him to a duel.
 Alfredo answers that he will leave, but only if she accompanies him.
-Unwilling to reveal that she must break off with him because of his father, Violetta declares that she is in love with the Baron.
-Alfredo, in a frenzy of jealousy, calls all the guests into the room and announces that without knowing it he has been living with Violetta at great sacrifice on her part.
-In a rage, he throws money at her feet and calls upon all to witness that he has paid her in full.
-Germont has entered just in time to see Alfredo’s caddish behavior and joins the others in reviling him for his conduct.
+Unable to reveal her true feelings, Violetta declares that she is in love with the Baron.
+Alfredo, in a frenzy of jealousy, calls all the guests into the room and in a rage, throws money at Violetta’s feet, proclaiming that he has paid her in full.
+Germont enters just in time to see Alfredo’s violent behavior and joins the others in condemning him for his conduct.
 Alfredo, realizing the lengths to which his jealousy has carried him, is contrite but realizes that he is helpless to make amends.
 The Baron assures Alfredo that he must answer for the insult on the field of honor.